-How to make your incompatible smart home accessories talk to HomeKit
+Make your incompatible smart home accessories talk to HomeKit

 Ring, SmartThings, and more

-If you have other smart home accessories that aren't from the Nest line but still want a reasonably straightforward solution, many alternative options are available.
-One of which is HOOBS, or Homebridge out of the box, which is a complete hardware and software package that is ready to go right after plugging it in.
+Many alternative options are available if you have other smart home accessories that aren't from the Nest line but still want a reasonably straightforward solution.
+One of which is the HOOBS Starter Kit — or Homebridge out of the box — which got us up and running with adding incompatible HomeKit accessories to our home in minutes during our hands-on review.

-The HOOBS Starter Kit includes a fully-assembled Raspberry Pi along with a copy of the HOOBS Homebridge server pre-installed on a microSD card.
+The HOOBS Starter Kit includes a fully-assembled Raspberry Pi and a copy of the HOOBS Homebridge server pre-installed on a microSD card.
 After powering it on, you can add a wide variety of popular non-HomeKit-enabled accessories to HomeKit via plugins.
 HOOBS/Homebridge supports most of the major smart home accessory manufacturers, including notables such as:

 - Ring